falcopackages/fujin/docs/tutorial.rst

 FAQ
 ---

-What about my database ?
+What about my database?
-************************
+***********************

-I'm currently rocking with sqlite for my side projects, so this isn't really an issue for me at the moment, that's why fujin does not currently help in any fashion regarding this aspect.
-But remember, you can still at any time ssh into your server and do what you want, so nothing stopping you from manually installing postgres or any other database or services you might want to use.
-With that said I'll still like to have the configuration for any major extra tool like a redis or cache being managed by fujin when possible.
-That's why I'm planning to implement a way to declare containers via the ``fujin.toml`` file to add additionals tool needed for the app.
-These containers will be managed with ``podman``, podman because it is a rootless and daemonless which mean unless you need these extra services podamn won't need any ressource on your server.
-To keep track of the development of this feature subscribe to this `issue <https://github.com/falcopackages/fujin/issues/17>`_.
+I'm currently using SQLite for my side projects, so this isn't really an issue for me at the moment.
+That's why ``fujin`` does not currently help in any fashion regarding this aspect.`But remember, you can still at any time SSH into your server and do what you want, so nothing is stopping you from manually installing PostgreSQL or any other database or services you might want to use.
+With that said, I'd still like to have the configuration for any major extra tools like Redis or a database being managed by fujin when possible.
+That's why I'm planning to implement a way to declare containers via the ``fujin.toml`` file to add additional tools needed for the app.
+These containers will be managed with ``podman``—podman because it is rootless and daemonless, which means unless you need these extra services, podman won't eat any resources on your server.
+To keep track of the development of this feature, subscribe to this `issue <https://github.com/falcopackages/fujin/issues/17>`_.